elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 as, in case of an error, `File.read/1` will return `{:error, reason}` and the pattern matching will fail.
 You will still get the desired result (a raised error), but the message will be about the pattern which doesn't match (thus being cryptic in respect to what the error actually is about).

-Therefore, if you don't want to handle the error outcomes, prefer using `File.read!/1`.
+Therefore, if you don't want to handle the error outcomes, prefer use the functions ending with an exclamation mark, such as `File.read!/1`.

 ## The `Path` module